English and Latin versions of this hymn in an Anglo-Saxon hymnal (BL Cotton Vespasian D XII, f. 13)

 Govern them that thou bought'st on rood,

 Have mind on us, Lord so dear,

 When we have need be to us near.

 And to his comely Son so free,

 Now and ay, Amen say we.

 The other Middle English version I liked is not exactly a translation, but a looser poetic rendering of the text with Latin lines mixed in.
-It's by the Bury St Edmunds monk and Chaucer fan John Lydgate, whose work has featured on this blog just once before.
+It's by the Bury St Edmunds monk John Lydgate, whose work has featured on this blog just once before.
 The following poem is a modernised version of the text which can be found here:

 Christ, that art both day and light,

 And soothfast sun of all gladness,